nikola-ebenbeck/portfolio/_portfolio/project_dbdm.md

 Gebhardt, M. & Ebenbeck, N. (2025).
 Using learning process as feedback: Effective teaching and support with Levumi digital progress monitoring.
 In Wicki, M. T. & Törmänen, M. Evidence-based Development of Inclusive Schools.
 Verlag Julius Klinkhardt.

-* :bulb: *In this text, we describe the use and importance of screenings and progress monitoring tests and which benefit adaptive tests may have.*
+* :bulb: *In this text, we describe how the digital test platform levumi.de can be used by teachers to use the learning process of theor students as feedback.*

 * :page_facing_up: *Read here: Hier den Link einfügen*

-* :chart_with_upwards_trend: *See open data here: Hier den Link einfügen*